Teen nearly dies after getting syndrome tied to COVID-19

 ROCKFORD, Mich.
 (WOOD) — While the elderly are more at risk of contracting COVID-19, multisystem inflammatory syndrome is a complication of the virus that can be dangerous, even deadly, for kids.

-Mack Bowman, a Rockford teen, recently returned home from a five-day stay at Helen DeVos Children’s Hospital where he was treated for the syndrome.
+Mack Bowman recently returned home from a five-day stay at Helen DeVos Children’s Hospital where he was treated for the syndrome.
 He developed the inflammatory condition roughly a month after testing positive for COVID-19.

 The condition is a rare inflammatory syndrome that affects children, typically after they’ve recovered from a COVID-19 infection.